 Jane Foley (b.
 1985, New Orleans) is a sculpture, sound, and new media artist living in Atlanta, Georgia (US).
 They have created sound sculptures for the Architecture Triennale in Lisbon, Portugal and La Friche Belle de Mai in Marseille, France with Zurich-based Sound Development City, as well as produced a sound composition that played in taxicabs throughout the 5th Marrakech Biennale in Morocco.
 In Atlanta, they have created public works for the High Museum, Dashboard Co-op, The Atlanta Contemporary, and the Hartsfield-Jackson Atlanta Airport, among others.
-Foley currently teaches art at Georgia State University and Emory University after having recently completed an MFA program at the School of the Art Institute of Chicago.
+Foley currently teaches art at Emory University after having recently completed an MFA program at the School of the Art Institute of Chicago.

 ︎ foleyjanefoley (at) gmail.com